Couplet (Angel)

-"Couplet" is episode 14 of season 3 in the television show Angel.
+"Couplet" is the 14th episode of the third season of the American television series Angel.

 Plot synopsis

 At her apartment, Cordelia changes into something comfortable while Groo explains how he was dethroned in Pylea.
 They kiss, but after Cordelia sees a demon in Groo's place as a vision painlessly hits her, she's no longer in the mood.

 The next morning, Angel carries Connor around and talks with Wesley about investigating prophecies about Connor.
 Cordelia arrives with Groo in tow.
 She informs them about the demon from her vision and that it will be surfacing later that day.
 When the topic returns to Cordelia's lack of a sex life, she tells her friends about her worry of losing her visions to Groo if they did actually have sex.
 Meanwhile, Gunn and Fred have breakfast together and talk.
 As they lean in for a kiss, their beepers go off with calls from Wesley.

 While a picture of the demon, a Senih'd, is passed around, Wesley explains the plan.
 As Groo raises the subject of Cordelia's obvious sadness, Angel explains Cordelia's fear of losing something if she gets too close to Groo.
 Following a trail of blood, the two demon hunters find the demon and battle with it.
 The Senih'd breaks through a wall into the daylight, and only Groo can follow to destroy it.
 Cordelia and the others arrive just in time to congratulate him.

 While Groo recounts his battle to the others, Angel talks with a Ms. Frakes about investigating a witch who is supposedly seducing her fiancé.
 Wesley assigns the job to Gunn, but Fred tags along too, much to Wesley's dismay.
 Wesley and Angel go to a bookstore for a supposedly rare text of commentaries on the scrolls about Connor.
 Back at the office, Groo agrees to let Cordelia give him a complete makeover, thinking that it will make her love him more.
 She explains that she already has strong feelings for him, and he then understands Cordelia is concerned about losing her visions.

 Jerry, the fiancé, is tailed by Gunn and Fred who videotape the man as he waits beside a large tree.
 The two start kissing and distractedly miss the moment when Jerry disappears.
 Cordelia asks Angel for the favor of escorting Groo to a demon brothel where a magic potion is held which will allow her to have sex with Groo without losing her visions.